Coronavirus Covid-19 Delta lockdown: Couple provide 1000 home cooked meals to isolated elderly - NZ Herald

 The return to level 2 for Kaitaia means Papa Hone and Kearney can get back to their regular job of collecting and allocating household goods to those in need in the community."

-Their Facebook page One Whanau at a Time has been the contact point for people to donate money, food, clothes, blankets and furniture and housewares.
+Their Facebook page 'Papa Honez One Whanau at a Time' has been the contact point for people to donate money, food, clothes, blankets and furniture and housewares.

 Papa Hone said he would love to see people donate building supplies including wood, windows and doors.